How to choose the right solar wire size?

 Everyone is interested in solar technology, and most of us opt for it.

-Installation of solar system is even easier and doesn’t require too much knowledge when you are dealing under 200-300 watts of solar installation.
-But when you are on a large capacity like one kilowatt or more you need to choose the right solar wire size.
+Installation of solar system is even easier and doesn’t require too much knowledge when you are dealing under 200–300 watts of solar installation.
+But when you are on a large capacity like one kilowatt or more, you need to choose the right solar wire size.

 In our home we use insulated copper wires and that can be used for small solar setups, but those copper wires are not suitable for outdoor wiring.

-In solar setups most of the wiring is available outside the house, that’s why we need some special cables that can handle all the climatic conditions without disturbing the output of the solar wiring.
-So for the solar system we use heavily insulated tinned copper wire, and we do not use tape on joints instead we use MC4 connectors.
+In solar setups, most of the wiring is available outside the house, that’s why we need some special cables that can handle all the climatic conditions without disturbing the output of the solar wiring.
+So for the solar system we use heavily insulated tinned copper wire, and we do not use tape on joints, instead, we use MC4 connectors.

 Know that solar wires are also known as DC wire, PV wire, and outdoor wire.

 The major difference between house wire and solar wire is the kind of wire and insulation material used.
-Normal house wires are made of copper which insulated with soft materials that can handle electricity heat; while solar wires are insulated with hard and some special materials that enables it to handle extreme level of heat and harsh weather conditions.
+Normal house wires are made of copper which insulated with soft materials that can handle electricity heat; while solar wires are insulated with hard and some special materials that enable it to handle extreme level of heat and harsh weather conditions.

 Yet another visible difference is their life.
 The house wire lasts 5 ~ 10 years that is based on the quality available in the market, while solar wire has a minimum of 25 years of life.